 Thank you for visiting Grandma In The Kitchen.
 I hope I have provided interesting and useful information here.
-If you have any questions about anything that is presented in this blog, please do not hesitate to send me an email at: Grandmainthekitchen@gmail.com or click on the contact button and I will answer as soon as I can.
+If you have any questions about anything that is presented in this blog, please do not hesitate to send me an email at: Grandmainthekitchen@gmail.com.

 Hope you all have wonderful holidays and happiness in the new year!